XuchenSun/Maintain_Vehicle_by_using_logic_steps/README.md

  ***Identity specific requirements***

-  The requirement of mantenance is to solve the shaking of my steering wheel when braking.
+  The requirement of mantenance is that

+    solve the shaking of my steering wheel when braking.

   When I drive my car in highway and want to slow down my speed, I use brake padel and I feel some shaking about the steering wheel.
 At the same time, I did not hear any noisy.